Skip to content

 Application Requirements

-2. A mandatory statement of interest in NSLJ (maximum 250 words),
+2. Statement of interest in joining NSLJ (maximum 250 words);

 4. Current contact information, including name, class year, mailing address, e-mail address, and phone number.